HongxuanWang/Machine-Learning-Application-Automated-Operation-Mode-Classification/README.md

     3 - The motor has too high velocity
     4 - The motor applies too much force when placing the component 5 - The component was rotated by 90 degrees before assembly

+1 - In the first step, I suggest, implement, and evaluate the performance of an algorithm to classify different modes of operation and failure types that are induced in the experiment.

+2 - As mentioned, the data provided here was gathered through a test experiment by intentionally inducing some failure modes.
+The number of runs for different modes of operation are more or less similar.
+In a real assembly line, the data mainly comes from the normal modes of operation as failure modes are rare.
+Moreover, we do not exactly know what kind of failures occur and with what characteristics they occur.
+So I discussed around how the above issues can affect my proposed method and suggestions going about solving this problem.